json-api/json-api/_format/1.1/index.md

 The keys in any profile-extension-defined objects **MUST** only contain the characters a-z (U+0061 to U+007A).

-> Note: Future keys defined by this specification will also follow the above restriction, gauranteeing that extension alias names are differentiable from keys with a fixed meaning.

 Profile extensions **MAY** be updated over time to add new capabilities, by revising their registration.
 However, any such changes **MUST** be [backwards and